 Have you ever prepared all your birding gear, all ready to head out the door to go birding, only to see that it’s raining heavily outside?
-Yeah, that’s always a bummer and has always made me wonder if rain even affects the birding experience.
-I went online to do a little search to gather opinions from other birders, and here I present their sentiments.
+I’ve always wondered: “How does rain affect birding?”
+So I went online to do a little search to gather opinions from other birders.
+Here’s what I found:

 Well, I’m sure you’ve had the experience where you were ready to head out the door and it just starts pouring, and you head back in.
 While most of us will turn around and head back, I gathered some opinions of people online who have braved the rain and came back to tell the experience.

 While birding in the rain may seem like it only affects the birder, the rain has its effects on the birds themselves, which in turn affect birding too.
 So let’s look at how rain affects both the birder and the birds, in turn affecting the birding experience.

 1) Effects On The Birder

 As you would expect the effects on you, the birder; defines most of the birding experience!
 If you did not feel fulfilled or satisfied at the end of your birding session, of course, it would not have been a good experience.
 In my opinion and based on several other birders’ experience online, birding in the rain can have its good and its bad effects.

 The rain can have a calming effect on the birder, especially if he or she is well-prepared for it.
 Preparation can come in the form of both mental and physical preparation.

 Mental preparation before heading out birding is the most important aspect of birding in the rain.
 Let’s face it, it’s not going to be easy to head out into the rain and navigate the terrain while wet.
 Not everyone is mentally ready to face a sudden rainstorm when they are out birding.
 That’s why being mentally prepared is important before you head out birding.